ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ```

-If your terraform.tfvars file is complete, you can run the commands to create your cluster.
+* If your `terraform.tfvars` file is complete from `/opt/terraform/` location on your bastion , you can run the commands to create your cluster.
 The FW, DNAT and /etc/hosts entries on the Bastion will now be created too.
 The following terraform commands needs to be executed from `/opt/terraform` dir on your bastion server.

 ```
 terraform init